Go to GAT Labs for Enterprise solutions here

 As teachers though, you can use a tool like Teacher Assist to monitor student’s screens in real-time while class is in session.

-From there you can close any irrelevant tabs, spot harmful online activities, and more.
+From there, you can close any irrelevant tabs, spot harmful online activities, and more to keep your students safe in Google Workspace for Education.

 Audit.
 Manage.
 Protect.